An Overview of the Process (for more detail, please see the Student Handbook)

 - Reports that do not resolve in Early Resolution (or are ineligible for Early Resolution) [FN1]

-- After receiving a report referred for a formal review, the Procedural Advisor meets with the accused student and reviews his or her rights.
+- After receiving a report referred for a formal review, the Procedural Advisor meets with the Respondent and reviews his or her rights.

 - The Chair appoints an investigating committee that typically has up to seven (7) days to investigate a case (unless given an extension by the Chair)

-- If the Honor Council determines that there is insufficient evidence to proceed to a hearing or that the matter is trivial, the matter is dropped.
-Triviality may be determined by the Chair before an investigation takes place.
+- If the Honor Council determines that there is insufficient evidence to proceed to a hearing or that the matter is inconsequential, the matter is dropped.
+Whether a matter is consequential may be determined by the Chair before an investigation takes place.

-- A student is considered innocent until proven guilty.
+- A student is considered innocent until found responsible for a violation.
 The hearing is the opportunity for the Council to review all relevant information and to question witnesses.
-If the panel finds insufficient evidence to find a student guilty, the matter is dropped.
-Only if a student is found guilty will the sanctioning portion take place.
+If the panel finds insufficient evidence to find a student in violation, the matter is dismissed.
+Only if a student is found responsible will the sanctioning portion of the hearing take place.

-- After the hearing, the Dean of Students (or designee) reviews the Honor Council outcome and meets with the student shortly after the hearing.
+- Within a few days after the hearing, the Dean of Students (or designee) reviews the Honor Council outcome and meets with the student.
 The Dean will deliver the official written outcome to the student and will discuss appeal options.